haridas/haridas.github.com/src/articles/how-to-measure-topic-coherence.md

 $$
 </div>

 ### 3. Confirmation Measures

-In this phase the actual scoring function is defined, which make uses any of the segmentation or probabilistic measuring methods described above.
-Lets see some of the widely used coherence measuring methods.
+In this phase, the actual scoring function is defined, which makes uses of any of the segmentation or probabilistic measuring methods described above.
+Let’s see some of the widely used coherence measuring methods.

 ##### 3.1 UMass

-UMass is the simplest method of all mentioned bellow and compute time is least among all others.
+UMass is the simplest method of all mentioned bellow and computes time is least among all others.